yassu/latex-template/readme.markdown

 What are files in this project?
 ---------------------------------

+* templates directory: You can start tex project by moving `templates/{type}.tex` to `{type}.tex`.
+  - simple.tex: template for starting "simple" tex project.
+  - slides.tex: template for starting tex project by using slides.
 * .gitignore: the some file for ignore files if you use git
 * Rakefile: task file by using rake command. tasks are following: